jacopok/jacopok.github.io/_pages/projects.md

     1. Making the small interface fixes requested
     1. Updating the `pypi` release of the code
 1. Writing abstracts for talks to give at conferences
-1. Making a poster for the GSSI science fair
 1. Working on the inclination angle posterior feature for BAYESTAR (deadline: __short term__ hopefully)
     1. Computing realistic inclination angle integrands
     1. Writing the paper section